Foyleside Shopping Centre: Level 1

 Level 1 of Foyleside consists of a basement service area for incoming stock deliveries by lorry and a security office.
-An Iceland supermarket is the sole ground floor unit along Foyle Street.
+An Iceland supermarket and an Umi Asian restaurant are the sole ground floor units along Foyle Street.
 There is an entrance on Foyle street and access to toilets, disabled shopper services, an escalator and an elevator to Level 2.
 Level 2, Level 3 and Level 4 are the main shopping levels.

 Level 2

 Level 2 has an entrance leading to Orchard Street and is a primary walking point to the nearby Richmond Centre shopping centre.
 This level is used for events and promotions in the centre atrium of the centre.
 A water fountain feature was removed in 2016.
 The water fountain had previously been used as a temporary elevated stage platform for events until its removal.
 There are various centre amenities such as lottery kiosk, a Costa Coffee stall, two ATMs and various other pop ups.
 The original two floor Marks & Spencer anchor unit was reduced in size in 2007 only occupying a Level 2 presence after refurbishment.